Lujain-M02/CarRentalCar_Project/README.md

 1	Button to direct the user to the previse page “more page”
 2	Car name and image
 3	button to delete the car
-4	When "CANCL" is clicked, it will not complete the car delete process
+4	When "CANCEL" is clicked, it will not complete the car delete process
 5	When "YES" is clicked it will delete the car

 ### 10. My rental cars page